 - Design a privacy dashboard, allowing users to centralize their privacy settings.

 - Be able to demonstrate compliance by documenting consent records.

-Ask for a DEMO today to understand how Securiti can help you achieve compliance with the provisions of the GDPR.
+Ask for a demo today to understand how Securiti can help you achieve compliance with the provisions of the GDPR.
 In today’s digital world, it is important for organizations to implement privacy-compliant user interfaces and website designs and obtain consent as per the applicable legal requirements.
-Securiti’s Consent Management Solution enables you to design consent banners as per the applicable geographical requirements and avoid the use of dark patterns that can manipulate a user’s choice.
+Securiti’s Consent Management Solution enables you to design consent banners as per the applicable geographical requirements and avoid the use of deceptive patterns that can manipulate a user’s choice.